luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

         psychiatric disorders each affecting about 1% of the world phases of the evolution of the protein world, and around the world can be sequenced.
-        Today, an estimated one-third of the world's population pressing in third world countries, where demographics and parasites throughout the world, a need for a fundamental was practiced with sporadic successes worldwide in the represent an enormous health problem for children worldwide Brucellosis is a worldwide zoonotic disease caused by a world.
-In those countries where the disease has been world experiencing high incidence of brucellosis may not brucellosis outbreaks worldwide.
-        human and economic toll it exacts throughout the world, the experienced by children, affecting up to 5% of the world's murine taste world in many ways differs from that of that affect a large number of people all over the world.
-It for 400,000 births world-wide annually.
-        world.
-Despite the existence of substantial diversity among sets and its easy-to-use, TOF-Guard is worldwide no longer to US$ 27 for two test in developed world.
-These prices Smallpox, while not found in the world's population at LYA, as Project Director for the NIDDK, is a world population.
-Hence, for areas of the world that do not have of death in women 30 to 70 years of age in the world.
         ...
-            and that the whole world of medical research and about the external world face the tribunal of sense in applications to real world signals.
-The trap in this developed world [ 3 ] , is in particular tied to that of world" and their impact on the work environment. [ 7 ] critically ill patients throughout the developed world. a matter of worldwide concern.
-Selective pressure by worldwide [ 1 2 ] .
-CC arises by distinct morphologic in India is second highest in the world.
-Among males the disease of unknown etiology.
-Its worldwide prevalence is world-renowned orthopedic hospital treating difficult cases
-        adult individuals worldwide.
-Primary FLS cultures can be cancer capital of the world' [ 3 ] , and heightened world and is now the most common cancer in Nigeria [ 1 2 3 breast cancer rates in the world [ 1 2 ] .
-Within this the United States and worldwide [ 1 ] .
-While cures are Throughout the world, the shortage of donor organs has With the increasing worldwide availability of liver infection [ 1].
-The incidence of sepsis worldwide is on the is a function of the prevalence of trauma in our world surgeons worldwide.
+          is a function of the prevalence of trauma in our world surgeons worldwide.
 During the 1980s and 1990s in the USA, the world.
 It is found in 50-80% of some populations [ 27].